wdporter/i-am-that-vuepress/40-only-the-self-is-real/readme.md

 man?
 How does his inner self look at his own senility?

 **M:**&ensp;As he gets older, he grows more and more happy and peaceful.
-After all, he is going home.
+After all, he is goïng home.
 Like a traveller nearing his destination and collecting his luggage, he leaves the train without regret.

 **Q:**&ensp;Surely there is a contradiction.
 We are told the *jnani* is beyond